marcelocmachado/BrazilianFootball/BR_Football.md

 ![alt text](http://s.glbimg.com/es/ge/f/original/2012/11/18/festa_fred_fluminense3_andur.jpg)

-This is an article about the history of the Brazilian Football League's first division between the year of 2003 and 2021. :br:
+This is an article about the history of the Brazilian Football League's first division between the year of 2003 and 2021. :soccer:

 In 2003 the tournament changed its system to a _**round-robin**_ tournament (or all-play-all tournament), which is a competition in which each team meets every other participant.
 Before the round-robin system, the Brazilian Football League was played in a cup system, with a group stage - where only a few teams would get qualified to the next round - followed by a knock-out stage - where the teams that lost would get eliminated.